TinaGrigorova/baby_growth/README.md

 ### FIXED BUGS

 * On section - One to two monts - the text paragraph was not alihning well with the picture as property if "width -50%" has been added to the div.
 It has been removed and now is fixed.
+---
 ## DEPLOYMENT

 ### GITHUB PAGES

 * The site was deployed to GitHub pages.

-1.Log in to GitHub and locate Github Repository [Baby Growth](https://github.com/TinaGrigorova/baby_growth.git) 2.At the top of the Repository(not the main navigation) locate "Settings" button on the menu.
+ * Log in to GitHub and locate Github Repository [Baby Growth](https://github.com/TinaGrigorova/baby_growth.git)
+ * At the top of the Repository(not the main navigation) locate "Settings" button on the menu.
-3.Scroll down the Settings page until you locate "GitHub Pages".
+ * Scroll down the Settings page until you locate "GitHub Pages".
-4.Under "Source", click the dropdown menu "None" and select "Main" and click "Save".
+ * Under "Source", click the dropdown menu "None" and select "Main" and click "Save".
-5.The page will automatically refresh.
+ * The page will automatically refresh.
-6.Scroll back to locate the now-published site link in the "GitHub Pages" section.
+ * Scroll back to locate the now-published site link in the "GitHub Pages" section.

 ### FORKING THE GITHUB REPOSOTORY